-5.1.11 Services and drainage
+5.13 Services and drainage

-- The existing overhead power lines running across the site may present a constraint to the developable area.
+- The developer should satisfy themselves that sufficient capacity exists in all services required to support development on the site: we want to see any development connecting to the existing waste water sewer.
+The developer should confirm the capacity of the system with Scottish Water.
+If additional works are required, developers contributions towards these will be negotiated. - The existing overhead power lines running across the site may present a constraint to the developable area.
 The developer should examine options for re-routing and possibly undergrounding which would allow for more flexibility in developing the site.
-This would need to be agreed by the developer with the service provider. - Permeable surfaces are to be used throughout the site to reduce the impact of rainwater runoff.
-Additional rainwater runoff mitigation measures such as green roofing or rainwater harvesting are encouraged. - Resolution of the poor drainage of the site is of paramount importance.
+This would need to be agreed by the developer with the service provider.

+- Permeable surfaces are to be used throughout the site to reduce the impact of rainwater runoff.
+Additional rainwater runoff mitigation measures, such as green roofing or rainwater harvesting, are encouraged. - Resolution of the poor drainage of the site is of paramount importance.
 At least one swale will be required to connect cleanly into the ditch network on the southern periphery of the site.
 In other circumstances, a wetland may be considered.
 This would need to be decided in consultation with SEPA and SNH.